Apirone/apirone-sdk-php/docs/five-steps-guide.md

 $settings->saveCurrencies();
 ```

-### Save and restore
+### Save and restore Settings object

 The easiest way to do this is to save the settings to a text file.
-In fact, it is a JSON object.
 It is also very easy to restore settings from the file.
 A more complicated variant is that you implement the way of storing settings yourself.

 ```php